 Basic Banking refers to manually recording bank transactions in QuickBooks Desktop.
-Here are some of the most common terminologies associated with it.
+Some of the most common terminologies associated with it are outlined here to assist you.

 ACH (Automated Clearing House)